“Breathe!” Dastien screamed, but his voice sounded a million miles away.

 “I don’t know.
 We have to call Michael.”
 His jaw ticked as he stared off into the distance.

-“I agree.”
+“Me, too.”
 Dastien’s sorrow made tears well in my own eyes.

-There were big implications for that.
-The Seven were down two members.
+Which meant the Seven were down two members.
 What did that mean for the werewolves?